Vedenin/useful-java-links/README.md

 * [Redisson](https://github.com/mrniko/redisson) - Allows for distributed and scalable data structures on top of a Redis server.
 * [Vibur DBCP](http://www.vibur.org/) - JDBC connection pool library which offers advanced performance monitoring capabilities.

+#### Distributed Databases

+*Databases in a distributed system that appear to applications as a single data source.*

+* [Apache Cassandra](http://cassandra.apache.org) - Column-oriented and providing high availability with no single point of failure.
+* [Apache HBase](http://hbase.apache.org) - Hadoop database for big data.
+* [Druid](http://druid.io) - Real-time and historical OLAP data store that excel at aggregation and approximation queries.
+* [Infinispan](http://infinispan.org/) - Highly concurrent key/value datastore used for caching.
+* [OpenTSDB](http://opentsdb.net) - Scalable and distributed time series database written on top of Apache HBase.

 ### 2. Data structures

 *Efficient and specific data structures.*